The art and science of Japan's cherry blossom forecast

 Conversely, if temperatures in the autumn and winter period are higher than usual, the blooms can end up being delayed.

-Extreme weather can affect the trees too, with unusual patterns in 2018 prompting some blossoms to appear in October, well before the usual season.
+Extreme weather can affect the trees too, with unusual patterns last year prompting some blossoms to appear in October, well before the usual season.

 In general, blooms begin as early as March in southern Kyushu and appear as late as May in northernmost Hokkaido.